Samueru-sama/android-tools-AppImage/README.md

 It is possible that this appimage may fail to work with appimagelauncher, since appimagelauncher is pretty much dead I recommend this alternative: https://github.com/ivan-hc/AM

+You will need to install android-udev rules or similar packages, they can also be added manually.